Public Records & Services in Prospect

 Frequently Asked Questions

-To register to vote in Prospect, New York, residents can register online through the New York State Board of Elections's website, by mail, or in person at the Oneida County elections office.
+To register to vote in Prospect, New York, residents can register online through the New York State Board of Elections website, by mail, or in person at the Oneida County elections office.
 New York requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
-Voters can verify their registration status and find polling locations through the New York State Board of Elections's voter lookup tool.
-For local municipal elections in Prospect, contact the Oneida County Clerk's office for schedules and ballot information.
+Voters can verify their registration status and find polling locations through the New York State Board of Elections voter lookup tool.
+For local county and state elections (Prospect is an unincorporated community in Oneida County and does not hold municipal elections), contact the Oneida County Clerk's office for schedules and ballot information.

-Property records for Prospect, New York are maintained by the Oneida Town/City Assessor's Office and the Oneida County County Clerk.
+Property records for Prospect, New York are maintained by the Oneida Town Assessor's Office and the Oneida County Clerk.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Oneida County, including parcels in Prospect.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
-The Oneida County County Clerk maintains recorded documents including deeds, mortgages, liens, and easements.
+The Oneida County Clerk maintains recorded documents including deeds, mortgages, liens, and easements.
 Many New York counties provide online property record searches through their county websites.
-For in-person requests, visit the Oneida County offices at the county courthouse.
 The Oneida County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Prospect, New York residents are available through both county and state offices.
 The New York State Department of Health, Vital Records Section, located in Albany, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in New York.
 Orders can be placed online, by mail, or in person.
 Locally, the Oneida County Clerk's office issues marriage licenses and maintains marriage records for Oneida County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.